Building A Budget With Allocations - All Flexibility Levels

 Purpose

 The ability to swim is an important life skill that should be afforded to as many students as possible.
 Some schools have athletic facilities that include pools, as follows.
-The following information applies to the below schools:
+The following information applies to the schools below, which are part of the DPR Memorandum of Understanding (MOU) agreement.

 - Ballou HS